-In many cases, the SLP talks to the parents and other members of the family making it an indirect approach.
+In many cases, the SPL talks to the parents and other members of the family making it an indirect approach.
 The treatment aims at reducing the family’s concern and altering their family-child interactions.

 At Stamurai, we are always here, to help you understand speech therapy and its implications.
 Here are some of the most common activities your SLP might ask you to do with your child –

 - A slower rate of speech with pauses – The therapist typically begins by helping the parents and other family members speak more slowly and increase their pausing time. it is a must for family members to reduce their rate of speaking to a slower and smoother soothing style.
 The parents’ speech should sound calm and relaxed with enough pauses between enunciated words and gaps between the two sentences.
 Models of slower speech with adequate pauses throughout has been shown to reduce stuttering in young children.